Quant (QNT) Market Capitalization Hits $1.22 Billion

-Quant (QNT) traded up 0.8% against the dollar during the 1 day period ending at 12:00 PM ET on May 27th.
-Quant has a total market cap of $1.22 billion and $9.74 million worth of Quant was traded on exchanges in the last day.
-In the last seven days, Quant has traded 2.4% lower against the dollar.
-One Quant token can currently be purchased for $100.65 or 0.00377378 BTC on popular exchanges.
+Quant (QNT) traded 0.4% higher against the dollar during the 24-hour period ending at 18:00 PM Eastern on May 27th.
+In the last week, Quant has traded down 2.8% against the dollar.
+Quant has a total market capitalization of $1.22 billion and approximately $8.74 million worth of Quant was traded on exchanges in the last day.
+One Quant token can now be purchased for approximately $101.15 or 0.00377639 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.